 Boys & Girls Clubs of America’s Child Safety & Quality Assurance (CSQA) team is dedicated to strengthening safety at more than 4,700 local Clubs throughout the country.
 Through the development and implementation of best safety practices, quality consultations, live facilitated trainings, resources, and ongoing safety assessments, the CSQA team strives to ensure all local Clubs provide the absolute safest physical and emotional environments and programs for the more than 4.3 million youth Clubs serve each year.

-National Vice President, Child Safety & Quality Assurance
+National Vice President, Child & Club Safety Officer

 Michael Belcher is the National Vice President of Child Safety & Quality Assurance for Boys & Girls Clubs of America where he provides health and safety leadership for Clubs across the country.
 Michael’s passion is working with local organizations to engage and empower stakeholders, strengthen business processes, and build positive safety cultures.
 He has three decades of experience developing and implementing successful strategies and leading continuous improvement efforts for international organizations in multiple work settings and is a recognized expert in safety management systems, governance and organization, regulatory compliance, and risk management.
 Michael is a Certified Safety Professional and the past president of the American Society of Safety Professionals.
 He was recently appointed by the U.S. Secretary of Labor to serve on the National Advisory Committee for Occupational Safety and Health.